Most teenagers count the days until they can get their driver’s license.

 In many tragic cases, these teen auto accidents lead to injuries and fatalities of the teenager, passengers, and others on the road.

 If you or a family member has suffered serious injuries in a South Carolina car accident that involved a teenage driver, contact the South Carolina personal injury attorneys at Joye Law Firm today and get one of our auto accident lawyers on your side.
 We treat each and every client with courtesy and respect.
 It is one of our law firm’s client commitments that we return all phone calls within 24 hours or one business day.

-We have offices in North Charleston, Columbia, Clinton, and Myrtle Beach, and our South Carolina car accident lawyers are ready to handle your case anywhere in South Carolina.
-We represent clients in all parts of the state, including Florence, Richland County, Orangeburg, Columbia, Horry County (including Conway and North Myrtle Beach), Mount Pleasant and Summerville.
+We have offices in North Charleston, Columbia, Clinton, Myrtle Beach, and Summerville.
+Our South Carolina car accident lawyers are ready to handle your case anywhere in South Carolina.
+We represent clients in all parts of the state, including Florence, Richland County, Orangeburg, Columbia, Horry County, and Mount Pleasant.